 The benefits of having a borderless, telecommuting workforce are categorically favorable for small businesses.
 Low on cost and high on productivity, remote workers are generally easier people to work with.
 However, with borderless teams transcending the boundaries of cities, states and often continents, you also have a ton of sensitive data moving outside the confines of the office and across a myriad of devices, often with questionable security arrangements.

 Businesses must understand and address the challenges associated with a mobile workforce to truly reap the benefits of working with the brightest minds irrespective of their geographical limitations.
 Even the biggest companies with multi-million dollar budgets face difficulties managing a remote workforce.
-The challenge is bigger for small and medium companies that need to work with limited budgets and have a low affordance to vulnerabilities.
+The challenge is bigger for small companies that need to work with limited budgets and have a low risk to vulnerabilities.

 1. Reduced Security on BYOD and Mobile Devices

 Cybersecurity is no longer just a challenge.
 It is a constant threat businesses fight all the time.
 In a landscape like this, complexity is doubled when data moves outside the confines of the office.
 At the office, employees generally only use designated office devices that are secured with physical and electronic layers of security.

 When employees work remotely, however, they often use personal devices and public Wi-Fi networks, which can expose their important data to several other vulnerabilities.
 This poses a major threat to data security.
 According to CSO Online, "83% of phishing attacks over the past year took place outside the inbox — in text messages or in apps like Facebook Messenger and WhatsApp along with a variety of games and social media services."